jacqueline-wong/CEE4530/Lab5/team10_lab5.md

 Report the values of t^{\star} at F = 0.1 for each of your experiments.
 Do they meet your expectations?
 4. Evaluate whether there is any evidence of “dead volumes” or “short circuiting” in your reactor.
 5. Make a recommendation for the design of a full scale chlorine contact tank.
 As part of your recommendation discuss the parameter you chose to vary as part of your experimentation and what the optimal value was determined to be.</b>

+### Conclusions ###
+From this experiment, it was found that ...

+### Suggestions ###
+Our team believes that while the experiment was successful, there were certain things that could be improved upon.
+One of the difficulties that we had with the experiment was with following the instructions, in particular setting up the experiment.
+We feel that this could have been made easier for us if a clearer picture of the set up was shown instead.
+From the one provided, it was difficult to tell which components were supposed to connect to each other, especially with the peristaltic pump.
+Furthermore, the instructions should provide more detail to ensure that the probe is in the right place as we had to repeat our experiments multiple times due to this mistake.
+In particular, the instructions should also specify that the photometer should be placed behind the last baffle for the PFR experiment.
+Although this is intuitive, we made the mistake the first time we did it, which resulted in us having to repeat the experiment again.

+Our team also thinks that we can model the CMFR and PFR more accurately than we did in the experiment.
+With regards to CMFR, we believe that a container that is more “square” in shape would be better over the rectangular container we used.
+For the PFR, we felt that adding more baffles into the container would definitely be closer to the ideal PFR.

+Some other suggestions we had to expand on the experiment is to change the concentration of the red dye in the experiment to see whether the removal of contaminant is proportional to the concentration of contaminant in the water.
+It would also be a good idea to do the experiment using different contaminants other than red dye and see whether it would yield different results.
+This would also be helpful for us to see the accuracy of our model of the different types of flow reactors and consequently, their applicability in the lakes and rivers in the New York State and other places as well.

+### Appendix ###

 ```python
 from aguaclara.core.units import unit_registry as u